 - Feelings of calmness.
 You may have spells of greater than usual calmness in your meditation or after meditation.
 You may even experience some reluctance to end a period of meditation.

 - Interesting and vivid dreams.
 When your meditation begins to “bite”, it often leads to more vivid and meaningful dreams.
 Pay attention to these and see what you can learn from them.

 - Becoming more dissatisfied.
 Paradoxically, one side-effect of becoming more self-aware is that you realize that there are things about yourself that you’d like to change.
 This realization is uncomfortable but also useful.
 If you don’t become aware of things in your behavior that you want to change you’ll never do anything about them.

 - Time passing quickly.
 When you’re really enjoying something, time passes more quickly.
 It’s common to notice that time passes faster in certain meditations.

-One of the main signs of progress in meditation, though, is being more relaxed about making progress.
+One of the main signs of progress in meditation, though, is not being so bothered about making progress.
 Our meditation practice never changes in a constant, linear way.
 There are always ups and downs.
 One day you’re sitting there and you unexpectedly find that you’re blissfully happy and almost totally without distraction.
 The next day your mind is all over the place.
 This is normal, and it’s good to relax, and not be obsessed about “getting somewhere.”

 It’s now known that when you meditate, you rewire your brain in helpful ways.
 Can you tell whether or not new neurons have been generated, or whether new connections between neurons have been built?
 Of course not.
 But it’s happening anyway.
-It might take months for those changes to manifest in anything perceptible.
-So in the meantime, just relax and get on with the practice.
+It might take months for those changes to manifest in anything perceptible, but the change is happening anyway.